 DAY 01 : ARRIVE DELHI

 Upon arrival at International Airport you are met and transferred to pre-booked Hotel.
-Upon arrival at the hotel you are received with a traditional welcome of Tikka and Arti.
-Afternoon explore city frist.
+Upon arrival at the hotel, you are received with a traditional welcome of Tikka and Arti.
+The afternoon explores the city first.
 We visit Old Delhi, built in the 17th century by Shah Jehan the Magnificent (who also built the Taj Mahal).
-First we will be visiting the famous Jama Masjid mosque with its 9,000 sq. ft. courtyard, three domes and two minarets, and then proceed to the massive complex known as the Red Fort.
-And later we'll visit Lakshmi Narayan temple, a spectacular structure that's just 60 years old and then proceed via India Gate and the Governmental building to Qutab Minar, the 240 foot tower built in 1190 to commemorate the arrival of Islam in India, the Bahai temple with its nine pools on an elevated platform.
-Overnight at hotel.
+First, we will be visiting the famous Jama Masjid mosque with its 9,000 sq. ft. courtyard, three domes and two minarets, and then proceed to the massive complex known as the Red Fort.
+And later we'll visit Lakshmi Narayan temple, a spectacular structure that's just 60 years old and then proceed via India Gate and the Governmental building to Qutab Minar, the 240-foot tower built-in 1190 to commemorate the arrival of Islam in India, the Bahai temple with its nine pools on an elevated platform.
+Overnight at the hotel.

 DAY 02 : DELHI - MANDAWA BY ROAD 260 KMS 6 HOURS

-After breakfast, continue drive towards Mandawa the heart of the Thar desert which used to be a medieval Indian trade city and still has beautifully preserved houses of medieval Indian traders in typical Rajput style wooden doors, bamboo thatched roofs, mud plastered walls and floor and ethnic decor etc. Overnight at hotel.
+After breakfast, continue to drive towards Mandawa the heart of the Thar desert which used to be a medieval Indian trade city and still has beautifully preserved houses of medieval Indian traders in typical Rajput style wooden doors, bamboo thatched roofs, mud-plastered walls, and floor and ethnic decor, etc. Overnight at the hotel.